Ask a Professor: How Florida’s NPs Are Fighting for Full Practice Authority

 “We couldn’t have done it without them,” Dr. Hays says.

-The result of that multi-stakeholder effort is that, as of July 1, Florida’s NPs will be a little freer to deliver the services they’ve been extensively educated and trained to give.
+The result of that multi-stakeholder effort is that, as of July 1, 2020, Florida’s NPs became a little freer to deliver the services they’ve been extensively educated and trained to give.
 Floridian NPs who have at least 3,000 hours of supervised experience, and who have completed a graduate-level education in differential diagnosis and pharmacology in the last five years, can now provide independent services in areas such as family medicine, general pediatrics, and general internal medicine.

 Limitations of the New Bill